Articles

 Consumers are tired of being bombarded with irrelevant content and advertising.
 Many are choosing not to provide their data to companies because they don’t understand how their information is being used and if it’s properly (and securely) managed.

-Building Your Data Strategy
+Building Your First-Party Data Strategy

 It’s also time to start planning alternative approaches to data that you may soon have no access to.
 The key will be to develop new strategies to get first-party (and zero-party) data.